 You usually won’t find a place in your local mall that sells chin straps designed to stop snoring.
 It’s best to ask your doctor, or research online.

 I myself don’t snore due to my mouth being open (I use a mouthpiece instead).
 However, a good friend who does snore through his mouth uses the My Snoring Solution chinstrap.
 He found that it was the only one that wouldn’t come off during the night, because of the straps around the top of the head and behind the ears.
 So that’s definitely one product I would check out.
+In fact, the reason I mention this one by name is that it’s the one I have personal experience with.
+You may wish to shop around and find out which strap works best for you.

 Taking Care of Your Chin Strap